THE KIWI MARINE WHO DIDN'T MAKE IT HOME FROM VIETNAM

 The Purple Heart, given to Jim’s family after his death, is awarded in the name of the President to those

-killed while serving with the US military.
+wounded or killed while serving with the US military.

 Men of war don’t always make good men of peace.
 All of Jim’s Chu Lai and Cherry Point mates – members of the US military’s most exclusive club, the Marines –